 From 2006 to 2013, Judy anchored a monthly program for Bloomberg Television, “Conversations with Judy Woodruff.”
 In 2006, Judy was a visiting professor at Duke University’s Terry Sanford Institute of Public Policy.
 In 2005, she was a visiting fellow at Harvard University's Joan Shorenstein Center on the Press, Politics and Public Policy.

 Judy is a founding co-chair of the International Women’s Media Foundation.
-She serves on the bards of the Freedom Forum, The Duke Endowment, the Carnegie Corporation of New York, Public Radio International, and the National Association to End Homelessness.
+She serves on the boards of the Freedom Forum, The Duke Endowment, the Carnegie Corporation of New York, Public Radio International, and the National Association to End Homelessness.
 She is the recipient of more than 25 honorary degrees and numerous awards, most recently the Radcliffe Medal, the Poynter Medal for Lifetime Achievement in Journalism, the Gwen Ifill Press Freedom Award, and the Cronkite Award for Excellence in Journalism.
 She is the author of This is Judy Woodruff at the White House, published in 1982.
 Judy is a graduate of Duke University, where she is a trustee emerita.